-With Grandma's old fashioned Christmas cookie recipes, you can make a wide assortment of colorful, rich-tasting cookies that will be perfect for serving to your guests at Christmas time and throughout the holiday season.
+With Grandma's homemade Christmas cookie recipes, you can make a wide assortment of colorful, rich-tasting cookies that will be perfect for serving to your guests at Christmas time and throughout the holiday season.

 When used as a centerpiece, platefuls of these fancy holiday cookies will make your dessert table look fantastic.
 Choose several recipes below and get a big head start on your Christmas baking.

 1/2 Teaspoon baking soda